Portrait of Nicolaus Kratzer

-Portrait of Nicolaus Kratzer is a 1528 half-length oil on canvas portrait by Hans Holbein the Younger.
+Portrait of Nicolaus Kratzer is a 1528 half-length portrait by Hans Holbein the Younger.
 It is now in the Louvre, whilst a copy after it hangs in the National Portrait Gallery.
 It shows the astronomer Nikolaus Kratzer, a friend of Thomas More and Holbein himself.
 In his hand he holds a half-finished polyhedral sundial, whilst on the shelves behind him are a semi-circular star quadrant, a shepherd's dial and other instruments.